Skip to content

 • project workspace: loads all capability types

-• chat workspace: loads agents / models / AGENTS.md only; tool catalog is empty
+• workspace: loads agents / models / AGENTS.md together with declared actions / skills / tools / hooks

 Invocation Dispatcher